 - Laser acupuncture: using lasers instead of needles.
 Or

 - Acupressure using pressure of the fingers instead of needles.

-- Japanese acupuncture; which uses thinner needles at less depth with less manipulation.
+Japanese acupuncture uses thinner needles at less depth with less manipulation.
 They also have different form of pseudo-diagnosis:

 Chinese acupuncturists use the patient’s pulse, tongue, and face to make their diagnosis.
 Japanese acupuncturists rely more on palpatory findings of the pulse, abdomen, back and meridians.
 They also look at the tongue, but do so more to tell what’s going on in the stomach and from there make their diagnosis.

 So I guess the Chinese are doing it all wrong.